madhavanvv/Webdesignpage-webpage/README.md

 ![badge](https://img.shields.io/badge/HTML-CSS-yellowgreen)

-- While developing this webpage, I became more familiar with CSS Selectors ,Flex box and HTML elements.
-It took around Two hours to finish this project.
+- While developing this webpage, I became more familiar with CSS Selectors ,CSS position ,Flex box and HTML elements.
+It took around Three hours to finish this project.

 - It is hosted on [Netlify](https://clinquant-cuchufli-4b24a3.netlify.app/)